ocavue/vad-web/.changeset/few-hornets-sell.md

 'vad-web': patch
 ---

-Fix a bug where any audio chunk longer than 30 seconds would be discarded.
+Fix a bug where any audio chunk that is about 30 seconds long would be discarded.